askurat/antd-theme-webpack-plugin/README.md

 - Default styles main file path
   - /src/styles/index.less
 - Default Theme variables (that can be updated in browser)
   - example: { dark: true, compact: true, custom: { @primary: '#1890ff' } }.
-This will produce 3 json files, defaultVars, darkVars, and compactVars to be used by less.modifyVars.
+This will produce 3 json files, defaultVars, darkVars, and compactVars, in your styles directory.
+They can be used by less.modifyVars.
 - generateOnce: false
   - if you don't want to generate color.less on each chnage in code to make build process fast in development mode, assign it `true` value.
 But if you have new changes in your styles, you need to re-run your build process `npm start`.
 - customColorRegexArray: [/^fade\(.*\)$/]